nderousseaux/harmonia/README.md

 - Display a list of lessons
 - Display information about a lesson
 - Play the audio of a lesson
-- Navigate between the audio of a lesson
+- Jump to a specific time in the audio
-- Mark the lesson as done

 ## 🚀 Tech Stack & Practices